pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/_index.md

 ## Solving the Secret Zero problem

-The integration of different pieces of infrastructure and tools comes with the unavoidable requirement of distributing credentials across all the different pieces that interacts.
-Different mechanisms evolved to make this process simpler, but there is always a last secret to unblock secure access to a secrets vault, this is known as the Secret Zero.
+The integration of different pieces of infrastructure and tools comes with the unavoidable requirement of distributing credentials across all the different pieces that interact.
+Different mechanisms evolved to make this process simpler, but there is always a last secret to unblock secure access to a secrets vault, this is known as "Secret Zero".

 By relting on OpenId Connect we get to solve the Secret Zero problem while complying to the bases of a Zero Trust model.
 It stablishes a secure mechanism to exchange credentials between Pulumi and other services removing the need of securing that last secret and reducing the risk of leaking a credential that could turn the system vulnerable.